Normet: Normet Group (2005–)

 In 2016, Normet acquired the concrete spraying business from Swedish company Atlas Copco.

 In 2019, Normet commenced the development of battery powered Normet SmartDrive® vehicles to drive electrification in the industry.
 The first vehicle to enter the market was an electric battery powered concrete spraying version.
-SmartDrive vehicles today also include charging, lifting, ground support, and material transportation variants.

 In 2019, Ed Santamaria took over as President and CEO, succeeding Robin Lindahl.

 In 2022, Normet acquired the Australian company Garock, a leading manufacturer of ground support systems for the mining industries rock reinforcement solutions.
 The acquisition of Aliva Equipment, a manufacturer of equipment and accessories for the application of sprayed concrete, also took place in 2022.

 In 2022, Normet opened a global technology and production hub in Jaipur, India.
 The new facility houses an equipment production facility, a service rebuild centre, an R&D centre, a remote monitoring centre, and a technology training centre for operations and maintenance.

 In 2023, Normet acquired the Finland-based boom systems manufacturer Rambooms and hydraulic attachments supplier Marakon.

 In 2023, Normet also acquired Finland-based Remion Ltd, which designs and implements industrial internet service solutions.

 In 2023, Normet became a minority shareholder of Lekatech, a Finnish start-up focused on revolutionising electric hammering technology, and the Swiss company Motics, a specialist in electric drive and battery storage solutions for off-highway applications.